The Ultimate Guide to Instagram Reels

 Either hold down the record button to capture footage or upload video footage from your camera roll.

-Much like on TikTok, you can start and stop recording multiple times during your 15-second video by pressing and holding the record button.
+Much like on TikTok, you can start and stop recording multiple times during your video by pressing and holding the record button.

 When finished, you can edit the cover photo with a video thumbnail or add a cover from your camera roll.